 Under Section 67(1) of the Children Act 1989 (as amended), Local Authorities have duties to ensure the welfare of privately fostered children within their area is being satisfactorily safeguarded and promoted including children where it is proposed that they will be privately fostered in the future.

-The County Council therefore must meet the following statutory specific requirements:
+Cambridgeshire County Council and Peterborough City Council therefore must meet the following statutory specific requirements:

 - To carry out its duties under the Children Act 1989 regarding the circumstances where there may be reasonable cause to believe that the child is suffering or is likely to suffer Significant Harm;

 - To ensure that the limits on the number of privately fostered children per household is adhered to.

 - To provide advice and information to private foster carers.

 *The Local Authority can prevent the placement if the person is disqualified under the terms of the Children Act 1989 or falls within the prohibitions of the Act (Part 1X, ‘Private Fostering’ Sections 68 and 69).
 A disqualified person can appeal against a decision to refuse consent for them to privately foster children.

 3. Policy Statement

 Cambridgeshire County Council and Peterborough City Council are committed to children being brought up wherever possible by their parents and where this is not possible by their relatives and friends, to enable children to remain within their family of origin and/or within their community where they are able to maintain and build relationships with people they know well and where they can retain their religious and cultural identity.
 Supporting such placements may mean that children feel more secure and retain a sense of belonging.
 They may also maintain links with their parents better than if they were placed with Local Authority carers.

 Private fostering provides an opportunity for children to maintain their links and attachments.
 It provides a bridge between care by the family and care by the Local Authority.